 - Onze Lieve Vrouwe Gasthuis, Netherlands

-This topic will review the evidence that supports the use of parenteral anticoagulant therapy in all patients with an acute non-ST elevation ACS (NSTEACS), which includes both unstable angina and acute non-ST elevation myocardial infarction, and will provide recommendations for its use according to whether the patient receives reperfusion with percutaneous coronary intervention or no reperfusion therapy.
-Information regarding anticoagulant agents in ST elevation myocardial infarction and the role of antiplatelet therapy in NSTEACS is found elsewhere.
+This topic will review the evidence that supports the use of parenteral anticoagulant therapy in all patients with acute non-ST elevation acute coronary syndromes (NSTEACS), which include both unstable angina and acute non-ST elevation myocardial infarction.
+The topic will provide recommendations for its use according to whether the patient receives reperfusion with percutaneous coronary intervention or no reperfusion therapy.
+Information regarding anticoagulant agents in ST-elevation myocardial infarction and the role of antiplatelet therapy in NSTEACS is found elsewhere.
 (See "Anticoagulant therapy in acute ST elevation myocardial infarction" and "Antiplatelet agents in acute non-ST elevation acute coronary syndromes".)